-Via bus lines like FlixBus and BlaBlaBus, you can find bus tickets for as little as $30 which will take you all the way to Paris from Barcelona in about 14 hours.
+Via bus lines like FlixBus and BlaBlaBus, you can find bus tickets for as little as $30 that will take you all the way to Paris from Barcelona in about 14 hours.
 Buses leave throughout the day, but you'll find the most affordable fares on night bus tickets.
 These overnight buses typically leave from Barcelona Nord Station (near the Arc de Triomf) at around midnight and arrive in Paris Bercy Seine Station the next day in the afternoon.
-Although it's a long trip, the buses are decently comfortable and are usually equipped with complimentary Wi-Fi and an onboard restroom.
+Although it's a long trip, the buses are comfortable and are usually equipped with complimentary Wi-Fi and an onboard restroom.

 What Is the Fastest Way to Get From Barcelona to Paris?